Grandma’s Sour Cream Sugar Cookies

 Absolutely!
 These freeze perfectly.

-In an hour or two, the frosting should set to the point where you can stack and freeze them, but if you want to be extra safe, you could flash freeze them on the baking sheet for an hour before stacking.
+In an hour or two, the frosting should set to the point where you can stack and freeze them, but if you want to be extra safe, you could flash freeze them on the baking sheet for an hour before stacking, or add parchment paper in between.

-Not this recipe, but after so many requests, I created a new cookie recipe based on these Sour Cream Cookies that is perfect for cut out cookies, with no chilling and a thick soft sugar cookie.
+Not this recipe, but after so many requests, I created a new cookie recipe based on these Sour Cream Cookies that are perfect for cut-out cookies, with no chilling and a thick, soft sugar cookie.

 You can find my Christmas Sugar Cookies recipe here.